herukanbot/privacy-policy/en.md

-# Privacy policy for [your Discord bot name]
+# Privacy policy for Herukan

-## 1. general information
+## 1. General information

 We, Kilian and Timo, take the protection of your personal data very seriously and adhere strictly to the rules of data protection laws.
-This privacy policy informs you about how our Discord bot, [your bot name], collects, uses and protects data.
+This privacy policy informs you about how our Discord bot, Herukan, collects, uses and protects data.

 ## 2 Data collected